|| Tutorials home | Decreasing risk | Safety tour | Emergencies | Meteorology | Flight Theory | Navigation | Communications | Builders guide ||

 Gareth J Kimberley — RAAF and Qantas pilot — designed the very successful 1977 Sky Rider, a plans-built, three-axis aircraft with a single-surface sailcloth wing, conforming to ANO 95.10 and, in April 1978, founded the Minimum Aircraft Federation of Australia (MAFA) as the conduit through which the Department of Transport and part of the minimum aircraft community communicated.
 MAFA became the Minimum Aircraft Flyer's Association in 1982.
 Gareth published 'Fun flying! : a total guide to ultralights' in 1984.

-1983 The Australian Ultralight Association was formed in 1982 and was renamed the Australian Ultralight Federation during the Sports Aircraft Association of Australia's Easter 1983 convention.
-Although originally conceived as simply a peak honorary body for ultralight clubs — in much the same way as the Gliding Federation of Australia* was organised — within twelve months it became apparent that ultralight fliers were not interested in this arrangement, probably because of the basically independent nature of ultralight aviation.
-Some 700 persons had joined the new Federation, not via a club but as individual members.
+1983 The Australian Ultralight Association was formed in 1982 and renamed the Australian Ultralight Federation during the Sports Aircraft Association of Australia's [SAAA] Easter 1983 convention at Mangalore.
+Although originally conceived as simply a peak honorary body for ultralight clubs — in much the same way as the Gliding Federation of Australia* was organised — it soon became apparent that ultralight fliers were not interested in this arrangement, probably because of the basically independent nature of ultralight aviation.
+Within 18 months some 700 persons had joined the new Federation, not via a club but as individual members.

 *Note: gliding began in Australia around 1929; the Gliding Federation of Australia [GFA] was formed in 1949, and initiated the concept of self-administration of sectors of aviation.
 Australian gliding became 'self-regulating' in 1953.
 The nature of gliding is very much a group activity rather than an independent operation of an individual pilot.

-There was a battle for some time over which single body would be the national representative of ultralight aviation in dealing with the Commonwealth Department of Aviation (DoA that had supplanted DoT).
-Around this period it became evident to the DoA that these sport and recreational aircraft were here to stay and heavier, more complex ultralights would be developed; so something would have to be done to formalise the movement and do something about the very poor safety record.
+Around this period it became evident to the Commonwealth Department of Aviation* [DoA had supplanted DoT] that these sport and recreational aircraft were here to stay and heavier, more complex ultralights would be developed; so something would have to be done to formalise the movement and do something about the very poor safety record.
 DoA cast about for someone to bite the bullet and accept ownership of the burgeoning ultralight movement that was developing from the minimum aircraft base.
-There were several contenders.
+There had been a battle for some time over which single body would be the national representative of ultralight aviation in its dealings with the Department; there were several contenders but the Minister for Aviation recognised the AUF (rather than SAAA, the other major contender) as the national body.

 It is easy to be critical of those early years, however we should not forget that all flight operations were legislated to be below 500 feet agl with the inherent danger of forced operations at very low heights (something now considered unthinkable).
 This was exacerbated by aircraft with extremely limited flight envelopes (for example, only a 15–20 knot (30–40 km/h) range between minimum and maximum controllable airspeeds) and with occasional stability problems.